Global Mindset. Local Changes. Center for Technology, Creativity, and the Moral Imagination: A Westmont Incubator

 What kinds of ventures will WestHUB incubate?
-Here is a short (and hypothetical) list of the diverse range of projects that could benefit from the Hub’s services and support.
+Here is a short (and real!) list of the diverse range of projects that benefit from the HUB's services and support.

 - A prescription drug delivery service for seniors with limited travel capacity